rsalmei/alive-progress/README.md

 ### Forcing animations on non-interactive consoles (like Pycharm's)

-Pycharm's python console do not report itself as "interactive", so I've included a `force_tty` argument to be able to use the alive-progress bar in it.
+Pycharm's python console for instance do not report itself as "interactive", so I've included a `force_tty` argument to be able to use the alive-progress bar in it.

 So, just start it as: